Estate Blocks Dependent Relief From Companion Of Deceased

 “(The motion judge) also took into account other factors.
 He looked at the factor of fidelity in the relationship, the financial arrangements, the overall nature of the relationship, and their alleged common life together.
 In addition, he found there were clear breaks in the relationship on two different occasions.
 He supported his findings with careful reference to the evidence.”

-At Arbesman Hamilton LLP we are committed to guiding our clients through the most stressful times in their lives with sound, practical advice and experienced advocacy.
+At NULaw we are committed to guiding our clients through the most stressful times in their lives with sound, practical advice and experienced advocacy.
 We know that some estate disputes require skillful negotiation, whereas other might require a more forceful approach.
 We use the strategy most appropriate to each individual matter, and pride ourselves on building strong relationships with each of our clients, as well as providing personalized, focused legal advice unique to the specific circumstances of each case.
-Contact Arbesman Hamilton LLP online or at 416-481-5604 to book a consultation today.
+Contact NULaw online or at 416-481-5604 to book a consultation today.